madhaviit/Adobe_final/Notebooks/Task 1/README.md

 The embeddings and model weights are stored and can be loaded from Kaggle.
 The datasets are under the user TheNetherWatcher in its shared-with-you datasets section.

-Also we have given a text file containing all the datasets which will be required **for training and inference** to be downloaded in a [here] (https://github.com/team22techmeetIITMadras/team22_interIIT_Adobe/blob/main/Notebooks/Task%201/dataset%20names.txt).
+Also we have given a text file containing all the datasets which will be required **for training and inference** to be downloaded in a [here](https://github.com/team22techmeetIITMadras/team22_interIIT_Adobe/blob/main/Notebooks/Task%201/dataset%20names.txt).